shyammarjit/Multi-Agent-Robotics-MAR/README.md

 $ gedit ~/.bashrc and add :
 $ source ~/catkin_ws/devel/setup.bash
 ```
-.
+open terminal and run

 Run the following code in order to control the robot using the keyboard:
 ```sh
 $ rosrun teleop_twist_keyboard teleop_twist_keyboard.py
 ```